stisa/jupyternim/README.md

 -------
 - a working `nim` installation ( [download](http://nim-lang.org/download.html) )
 - a working `jupyter` installation ( I recomend [miniconda3](http://conda.pydata.org/miniconda.html) and adding jupyter with `conda install jupyter` )
+- a zeromq installation.
+Currently tested only with [ZeroMQ](http://zeromq.org/intro:get-the-software) 4.0.4 .
+It must be in PATH or the kernel won't run.
+- **OPTIONAL** My toy [Graph lib](https://github.com/stisa/graph).
+I will add it to nimble when I flesh it out more.

 Running:
 ---------